 So, How Can You Bet In China?

-When using these reputable online casinos however, you’ll obviously need to put down a deposit – will this be possible with your Chinese Unionpay debit card?
+When using these reputable online casinos, however, you’ll obviously need to put down a deposit – will this be possible with your Chinese UnionPay debit card?
 The good news is, it will be!
 For all online gambling activities, a deposit/withdrawal basis is used, so it’s only appropriate that the same is done within China.

 Laws Of Gambling In China

 China has the largest population in the world, so you can only imagine the profits that are made by the Chinese Sports Lottery and Welfare Lottery.
 Because of this, it would be foolish to regard China as completely anti-online gambling.
 Although a lot of online gambling activity in the country is strictly prohibited now, the rules and regulations are starting to change in China.
-While this might seem like a lot initially, only 347,000 citizens were prosecuted in China in 2012 for gambling related crime, which is a huge drop from previous years.
-However, because of these current laws, there are a few things to consider when delving in online gambling.
-Of course, you should never use a site that isn’t regulated, but even when using a trust-worthy online casino, it isn’t recommended that you brag about it.
+While this might seem like a lot initially, only 347,000 citizens were prosecuted in China in 2012 for gambling-related crime, which is a huge drop from previous years.
+However, because of these current laws, there are a few things to consider when delving into online gambling.
+Of course, you should never use a site that isn’t regulated, but even when using a trustworthy online casino, it isn’t recommended that you brag about it.
 With China’s laws in place, it’s highly appreciated if you keep your online gambling activity discrete, so don’t gamble online in internet cafes or in public on your smartphone.

 Sports Betting In China

-What you may not have known is that football was essentially invented in the country of China, which is why it’s so popular among Chinese habitants.
-There are many games within the Chinese sports lottery involving sport, including Optional Nine.
+What you may not have known is that football was essentially invented in the country of China, which is why it’s so popular among Chinese habitats.
+There are many games within the Chinese sports lottery involving sports, including Optional Nine.
 This type of football involved home/away/draw selections across 9 football matches, but that isn’t all.
 There’s also Bàn quán chăng, which is tipping 6 selections on a half-time/full-time game.
 Lastly, you have Jin Qiucai, which is all about tipping the correct score across 4 matches, however the main method in China with football betting tends to be Optional Nine, except rather than 9 matches, it involves 14.

 To begin with, online gambling in China might have seemed a little overwhelming, and at times scary, but as long as you do it correctly, you should have no problems at all.
-The strict laws in China surrounding online gambling are put in place to protect the population from scams, and are done in the Chinese residents’ best interests.
+The strict laws in China surrounding online gambling are put in place to protect the population from scams and are done in the Chinese residents’ best interests.
 Just always ensure you gamble responsibly, and take extra care when gambling in Chinese territory.